pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    | Returns set of |matrix-result|
    | OR EMPTY SET

-:Example: From point :math:`1` to vertex :math:`10` with default options.
+.. rubric:: From point :math:`1` to vertex :math:`10` with right driving side in directed graph.

 .. literalinclude:: withPointsCost.queries
    :start-after: -- q1